pvphan/pvphan.github.io/_posts/2022-04-03-camera-calibration-2.md

 Below, green crosses are the measured 2D marker points and magenta crosses are the projection of the associated 3D points using the 'current' camera parameters.
 This gif plays through the iterative refinement of the camera parameters (step #5 of Zhang's method) for a synthetic example.
-(Generation of this gif from: [https://github.com/pvphan/camera-calibration](https://github.com/pvphan/camera-calibration).)
+(Generation of this gif from [here](https://github.com/pvphan/camera-calibration/blob/main/src/animate.py).)

 ![](assets/img/reprojection.gif)
 {: centeralign }